survivechinaflu/survivechinafludotcom/index.md

 Store an excess of any important medications and medicines.
 Many of these are manufactured in China, and will run out.
 Don't forget birth control, pain killers, allergy medications, etc.

+## First Aid and Trauma Kits

+Have a supply of basic medical (first aid) supplies on hand -- bandages, Neosporin, hydrogen peroxide, and so on.
+You should also have some trauma supplies on hand, like tourniquets, QuikClot, sterile gauze, trauma shears, etc. Make sure you know how to use everything before you need to use it!

 ## Hygiene

 Poor hygiene can quickly be lethal.
 Store extra toilet paper, paper towels, and baby wipes, along with extra trash bags.
 Include feminine hygiene products if anyone depends on them, and any other specific hygiene products you need.